 - Step 2.
 Calculate the flows that link the processes together.
-These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit. - Reference flow: 20 crayons, each with 6 g wax, 0.5 g paper
+These flows should be based on the "reference flow(s)" that are determined to fulfill the functional unit. - Reference flow based on the functional unit of one box of crayons: 20 crayons, each with 6 g wax, 0.5 g paper